akchaud5/CreativeForgeAI/readme.md

 The web interface provides a user-friendly way to interact with the pipeline:

 1. **Creation Tab**:
-   - Enter your prompt in the text area
+   - Enter your prompt in the text area or use voice input
+   - Choose between text or voice input with the radio buttons
    - Click "Generate" to create an image and 3D model
    - View the results and download the 3D model

 2. **Search Tab**:
-   - Enter a search query to find past creations
+   - Enter a search query using text or voice input
+   - Toggle between input methods with the radio buttons
    - Browse through results with details and media

 ### API Usage